fkpwolf/blog/_posts/2022/2022-6-1-linux-cmd-tips.md

 `dpkg --get-selections | grep java` find which package provides java command

 ### TTY Device
     screen /dev/ttyUSB0 115200
     screen -L /dev/tty.SLAB_USBtoUART 115200 — will generate a log file screenlog.0 in current directory.
 To activate screen logging function, just press “Ctrl-A” and “H“.
 (Please be careful, we use capital ‘H’ letter.
 Using non capital ‘h’, will only create a screenshot of screen in another file named hardcopy).

     Ctrl-A, d — will detach from current, but screen still run background.
 Mac will not release TTL device.
 If want to attach again, use “screen -r”.
     Ctrl-A, : — will enter command mode, run “quit” will exit completely.

 `picocom -b 115200 -f h /dev/ttyS0`
-To exit, C-a, C-x
-compared with screen, picocom can view output history.
+To exit, C-a, C-x.
+Compared with screen, picocom can view output history.

 no permission to access tty device:
 ```